 - Mount Elbrus in Europe;

 - Kilimanjaro in Africa;

 The set also paid tribute to two Canadians, including explorer Bernard Voyer, who was sponsored by Canada Post to undertake expeditions to Vinson Massif, Mount McKinley and Mount Logan, and explorer, climber and photographer Pat Morrow, who was the first man to climb all of the “Seven Summits.”
 The latter man’s feat made it into the Guinness Book of World Records.

 With the “Mountains” set, Toronto’s Q30 Design aimed to raise awareness of the global importance of the mountain ecosystems while celebrating the beauty of summit regions around the world.

-Designers used an uncommon circular format, custom die-cuts and an “information-rich” presentation, which appeals to audiences of all ages.
+Designers used an uncommon circular format, custom die cuts and an “information-rich” presentation that appeals to audiences of all ages.

 The stamps were printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper using nine-colour lithography.
 Each stamp measures 36 millimetres by 29 millimetres-32 millimetres with tagging along each side.